 But when I recently spoke to some registered dietitians about whether the notion of superfoods is bunk, I was interested to learn that some of these nutrition professionals are actually borrowing the term in a bid to help ‘sell’ people on adding new-to-them, healthy foods to their eating plan.

 So — is there actually such a thing as a superfood?
 And what should you watch for when you see or hear the term being used?
-To find out, read my latest Good Times health feature: ‘Inside the Concept of Superfoods‘.
+To find out, read my latest Good Times health feature: ‘Get the Facts About Superfoods.’

 A big thank-you to the three interviewees who so generously shared their time and expertise: